-1954: Sam Phillips, Elvis Presley’s manager, gave Memphis DJ Dewey Phillips of WHBQ Radio a copy of Presley’s “That’s All Right (Mama)” for his radio show and Presley appeared on Phillips’ show.
-That night, Phillips became the first DJ to play an Elvis Presley song on the radio.
+1954: Elvis Presley’s manager, Sam Phillips, gave Memphis disc jockey Dewey Phillips of WHBQ Radio a copy of Presley’s first single “That’s All Right (Mama)” for his radio show and Presley later appeared on Phillips’ show.
+That night, Phillips became the first DJ to play an Elvis Presley song.

-1957: “Teddy Bear” by Elvis Presley became his eighth US #1 hit and fourth #1 that year, reaching the top of Billboard’s Best Sellers chart for the first of seven weeks.
-In addition to hitting the top of both the R&B and country charts, one week later it also topped Billboard’s Top 100 chart.
+1957: “Teddy Bear” by Elvis Presley became his eighth US #1 hit single and fourth #1 that year, reaching the top of Billboard’s Best Sellers chart for the first of seven weeks.
+In addition to hitting the top of both the R&B and country charts, it also topped Billboard’s Top 100 chart one week later.

 1965: The Four Tops recorded “It’s The Same Old Song” at Motown’s Hitsville U.S.A.
 Studios in Detroit, Michigan.
-By the afternoon of the following day, 1,500 copies had been sent out to DJs across the country, and the single later climbed to #2 on the Billboard R&B chart and #5 on the Billboard Hot 100.
+By the afternoon of the following day, 1,500 copies had been sent out to disc jockeys across the country, and the single later climbed to #2 on the Billboard R&B chart and #5 on the Billboard Hot 100.
 Songwriting and production trio Holland-Dozier-Holland had originally written and cut a recording of the song for The Supremes in May, but their initial version went unreleased until 2017.
 The Supremes recorded a second version in a very similar style to the Four Tops’ version and was released in 1967 as part of The Supremes Sing Holland-Dozier-Holland.

 1971: Mott the Hoople played at London’s Royal Albert Hall in their only show at the venue.
-An unprecedented amount of damage was caused at the show and it was one of 22 which ended in destruction and disorder that year, leading to the Hall’s decision to ban all rock and pop concerts in March of 1972.
-Vilified bands also included Deep Purple, Yes, Gordon Lightfoot, James Brown, and The Byrds.
-The ban, however, turned out to be short-lived and it wasn’t long before it was repealed and rock and pop returned to the Hall.
+An unprecedented amount of damage was caused at the show and it was one of twenty-two performances that ended in destruction that year, which leading the Hall ban all rock and pop concerts in March of 1972.
+Vilified acts included Deep Purple, Yes, Gordon Lightfoot, James Brown, and The Byrds.
+The ban, however, turned out to be short-lived, and it wasn’t long before it was repealed and rock and pop shows returned to the Hall.

-1972: Bill Withers reached the top of the Billboard Hot 100 for the first time with his single “Lean on Me,” which started a three-week run at #1, in addition to reaching the top of the R&B chart as well.
+1972: Bill Withers reached the top of the Billboard Hot 100 for the first time with “Lean on Me.”
+The single spent three weeks at #1 and also reached the top of the R&B chart.

-1972: The Who’s single “Join Together” was released in US, ultimately reaching #17 on the Billboard chart.
+1972: The Who released “Join Together” in the US.
+The single ultimately reached #17 on the Billboard Hot 100 chart.

-1979: After signing with Island Records, the B-52s make their live debut at London’s Lyceum Ballroom.
+1979: After signing with Island Records, The B-52’s made their live debut at London’s Lyceum Ballroom.

 Johnnie Johnson, jazz, blues, and rock pianist who was a long-time collaborator with Chuck Berry as well as the inspiration for “Johnny B. Goode,” was born in Fairmont, WV in 1924.